 Let’s not dance around the topic – each of these firms will likely be profiting from their acts of good, and why not?
 Doing well out of doing good is the objective.
 The need to create economic value in a way that creates value for society by addressing its needs and challenges is a must in the current conditions.

-If you are starting out on your thinking, here are a few tips for how you can start…
+If you are starting out on your sustainable procurement journey, here are a few tips for how you can start…

 1. Understand what’s out there, certification is an opportunity